Match-Any-Events: Zero-Shot Motion-Robust Feature Matching Across Wide Baselines for Event Cameras: Introduction

 On the supervision side, we contribute two new datasets that cover a much wider range of view changes for event-based matching: a synthetic \textbf{\ourdatasynth{}} dataset and a real \textbf{\ourdata{} (\ourdatashort{})} dataset. \ourdatasynth{} contains simulated events generated from the large MegaDepth~\cite{li2018megadepth} dataset, featuring extensive, wide-baseline view changes and motion profiles.
 For real-world evaluation, we carefully designed a hardware-synchronized hetero-stereo setup that captures images and events simultaneously.
 Our \ourdatashort{} dataset enables real-world evaluation by providing synchronized images and event streams with dense and precise correspondence annotations across wide baselines.
 Using SOTA multi-view geometric foundation models, we generate point maps of higher density and precision compared to classical structure-from-motion solutions. \\

 Finally, we trained our model using the combined large-scale dataset, achieving state-of-the-art results in semi-dense matching and camera pose estimation for both in-domain data and unseen test in-the-wild data without any fine-tuning.
 Our main contributions are as follows: \begin{itemize} \item \textbf{Zero-shot wide-baseline event matching}.
-We formalize the setting where viewpoint and motion profile vary jointly, and propose a single matcher that generalizes to unseen datasets without test-time tuning, supporting both event-to-event and event-to-image correspondence.
+We formalize the setting where viewpoint and motion profiles vary jointly, and propose a single matcher that generalizes to unseen datasets without test-time tuning, supporting both event-to-event and event-to-image correspondence. \item \textbf{Efficient multi-timescale event aggregation}.
+We introduce a motion-robust attention backbone that learns multi-timescale features via separable spatial–temporal aggregation, and further propose sparsity-aware event token selection to adaptively prune redundant tokens, resulting in efficient spatiotemporal transformers for events.